Electric Scooter vs Petrol Scooter – Which one is the better choice?

 Petrol scooters have a longer lifespan

-With e-scooters, the best you can hope for is about 10,000 mi / 16,000 km or around 3 to 4 years of usage before its battery capacity gets considerably shortened.
+In contrast, electric scooters typically manage about 10,000 miles / 16,000 km or 3 to 4 years of usage before their battery capacity significantly declines.

 Electric scooter advantages